-Now that the festive SZN celebrations are finally settling in, let's take a moment to look at 2023 for what it is - an opportunity to start fresh.
+Now that the festive SZN celebrations are finally settling in, let's take a moment to look at 2023 for what it is... an opportunity to start afresh.
 As always, we're here to help you improve your self-care habits for the next 363 days.
-Whether you want to turn the page or take things one day at a time, here are some simple - but achievable - ways to make this week, year and month the best yet.
+Whether you want to turn the page or take things one day at a time, here are some simple? but achievable? ways to make this the best week, year and month yet.

 1. Practice gratitude and Event

 Recognizing fluffy clouds and chirping birds may seem strange at first, but studies show that being grateful for the little things can help you eat healthier, sleep betterand keep your heart in check.
 It's a good thing there are many things to be thankful for, isn't it?
 Whether it's a cup of coffee in the morning, a good night's sleep or your train arriving on time.

 Our favorite way to practice gratitude is to keep a gratitude journal, like studies show that simply writing down the things you are grateful for each day can dramatically improve your mental health.
 We also like to use our journal for manifestation, practice visualizing and making your dreams come true.

 Doing: Practice positive affirmations every morning while you take a break. your morning tea and end the day by writing down five things to for which you are grateful.